The-Fortress-of-Brolitude/hangry/README.md

 # hangry
-When people get hungry they often get angry.
+## When people get hungry they often get angry.
 Be happy, not hangry.

-**Input Yelp API tokens in a file named 'config.ini' in the following format**
+* Input Yelp API tokens in a file named 'config.ini' in the following format
+* Hangry runs as a Flask app on port 5000 by default

 ```
 [yelp_api]